 Oral or Maxillofacial Surgeon Employment Estimates

-There were about 6,800 jobs for Oral or Maxillofacial Surgeon in 2016 (in the United States).
+In the United States, there were 6,800 jobs for Oral or Maxillofacial Surgeon in 2016.
 New jobs are being produced at a rate of 19.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Oral or Maxillofacial Surgeon by 2026.
-There will be an estimated 300 positions for Oral or Maxillofacial Surgeon per year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Oral or Maxillofacial Surgeon are Tennessee, South Dakota, and Virginia.
 Watch out if you plan on working in Idaho, Pennsylvania, or Ohio.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Oral and Maxillofacial Surgeons is somewhere between $61,570 and $208,000.

 Oral and Maxillofacial Surgeons who work in Arizona, California, or Florida, make the highest salaries.